LlunN3ll/p42-keymap/README.md

 ### Note - VIAL_INSECURE is enabled and the UID is my own so you'll have to generate another one to get Vial working for you.

 ## Layers:
 > This layout was tweaked over the course of two years through trial and error and still continues to be infrequently modified.
-Many of the design principles are based on a mish-mish of things scavenged online and personal experiences using this as a daily driver for a number of years.
+Many of the design principles are based on a mishmash of things scavenged online and personal experiences using this as a daily driver for a number of years.

 <details>
     <summary>